urbanjost/fpm-gdb/README.md

 print i
 ```
 # USING THE MOUSE TO SET BREAK POINTS
-If you click mouse 3 in the code file you should get an option menu for
+If you click the right mouse in the code file you should get an option
-setting and clearing breakpoints.
+menu for setting and clearing breakpoints.

 Assuming your terminal window supports vim(1) mouse mode, you can use the
 mouse in various ways.
 For example, You can click on variables and the